EBZebra/docs/edge/source/guide/tutorial/printing.md

 ###The main flow
 The key printing process flow can be accomplished with the four lines of code in the section below.
 Each line is described by comments above it.

 <b>&#49;.
-Read the following four lines of JavaScript code and the comments that explain them.  into the BODY section of the sample app:</b>
+Read the following four lines of JavaScript code and above each the comments that explain them:</b>

 	:::JavaScript
-	// Search for all available printers using a callback
+	// Search for all available printers using a callback.
-	// This can take some time depending on nearby devices
+	// This can take some time depending on nearby devices:

 		EB.PrinterZebra.searchPrinters (<search params>, search_callback)

-	// Select a printer by considering what was found: 0 or >1
+	// Select a printer by considering what was found: 0 or >1.
 	// Consider displaying a UI to pick and pair with the right one:

 		var myPrinter = EB.PrinterZebra.getPrinterByID()